Destination guide for Colorado’s Wings Over the Rockies Air & Space Museum.

 Visiting the Air and Space Museum

-I will admit I am not all that interested in aviation, so what led me to the Air and Space Museum was a special exhibit it was hosting on Snoopy and his Red Baron persona.
-I am a major fan of all things Snoopy; thus, this site quickly became a must-see when planning my trip to Denver.
-In the end, I am glad I visited the museum because it was a cool experience seeing the military aircraft up close, and the exhibits were well-curated.
+I admit I am not all that interested in aviation, so what led me to this museum was a special exhibit featuring Snoopy and his Red Baron persona.
+I am a major fan of all things Snoopy, so this site quickly became a must-see when planning my trip to Denver!
+In the end, I’m glad my Snoopy obsession led me here because it was a cool experience seeing the military aircraft up close, and the exhibits were fascinating.

-If you plan to visit other museums in Denver, I highly recommend purchasing the Denver City Pass to save money.
+If you plan to visit other museums in Denver, I highly recommend purchasing the Denver CityPASS to save money.
 My post about this pass provides more information and shows its value.

 The Air and Space Museum is fully accessible, and guests can request a wheelchair at no additional cost.
-The museum also provides sensory bags, which include items such as earmuffs and fidgets, on a first-come, first-serve basis.
+The museum also provides sensory bags, which include items such as earmuffs and fidgets, on a first-come, first-served basis.

 Resources